Geometric Learning of Canonical Parameterizations of $2D$-curves: Mathematical Background and Method

-\subsection{Dunn index of a clustering}
+In order to quantify how the choice of different sections influences the distances between samples, we use two cluster validation indices, the~Dunn index (\cref{subsection_Dunn}) and the Davies Bouldin index (\cref{Davies Bouldin}).
+A~comparison of these two indices is made in Section~\ref{Testing}.
+For~a discussion and comparison of more general cluster validation techniques, we refer the reader to~\cite{Bezdek,BolAzu}.

+\subsubsection{Dunn Index of a~Clustering}

-In order to measure clustering efficiency in the algorithms we describe below, we use the {\it Dunn index} which measures the ratio between the minimal inter-class distance to the maximal intra-class distance.
-A high Dunn index characterizes dense and well-separated clusters, with a small variance between members of a cluster, and different clusters sufficiently far apart, as compared to the within-cluster variance.
+In order to measure clustering efficiency in the algorithms we describe below, we use the Dunn index \cite{Dunn}, which measures the ratio between the minimal interclass distance to the maximal intraclass distance.
+A~high Dunn index characterizes dense and well-separated clusters, with~a small variance between members of a cluster and different clusters sufficiently far apart, as~compared to the within-cluster~variance.

 The Dunn index is computed as follows.
-For each class $C_k$, $1\leq k\leq K$ ($K$ being the number of classes), we compute the centroid $c_k$ of class $C_k$ as the mean of this class.
-In practice, the average of the positions of the points along the contours gives the average shape.
-The inter-class distance $D_{\textrm{inter}}(k_1,k_2)$ is computed as the distance between the centroid $c_{k_1}$ of class $C_{k_1}$ and the centroid and $c_{k_2}$ of class $C_{k_2}$
+For~each class $C_k$, $1\leq k\leq K$ ($K$ being the number of classes), we compute the centroid $c_k$ of class $C_k$ as the mean of this class.
+In practice, the~average of the positions of the points along the contours gives the average shape.
+The distance between classes $D_{\textrm{inter}}(k_1,k_2)$ is calculated as the distance between the centroid $c_{k_1}$ of class $C_{k_1}$ and the centroid and $c_{k_2}$ of class $C_{k_2}$

-where $d_s$ is defined in equation~\eqref{d2} for a given section $s: \mathcal{P}/\mathcal{G}\rightarrow \mathcal{P}$ of the fiber bundle of parameterized contours (we will start with the section of arc-length parameterized contours, and optimize over a two-parameter family of sections in Section~\ref{section_geometric_learning}).
-The intra-class distance $D_{\textrm{intra}}(k)$ is measured as the maximum distance between any pair of elements in class $C_k$:
+where $d_s$ is defined in Equation~\eqref{d2} for a given section $s: \mathcal{P}/\mathcal{G}\rightarrow \mathcal{P}$ of the fiber bundle of parameterized contours (we will start with the section of arc-length parameterized contours, and~optimize over a two-parameter family of sections in Section~\ref{section_geometric_learning}).
+The distance between classes $D_{\textrm{intra}}(k)$ is measured as the maximum distance between any pair of elements in class $C_k$:

-The Dunn index is defined as follows, $K$ being the number of classes:
+The Dunn index is defined as follows, with $K$ being the number of classes: